jubatus/website/source/en/tutorial/stat_python.rst

  1. Connect to Jubatus Server.

-  Connect to Jubatus Server (Row 13).
+  Connect to Jubatus Server (Line 13).
   Setting the IP addr., RPC port of Jubatus Server.

  2. Prepare the learning data

   StatClient send the <item_name, value> to the server side as training data, by using the push() method.
   In this sample program, the training data are generated from a .CSV file which contains the info. of 'fruit type', 'price', 'weight', 'diameter'.
-  The source data is read line by line from the .CSV file (Row 15-22).
+  The source data is read line by line from the .CSV file (Line 15-22).

  3. Data training (update the model)

-  The training data generated in Step 2 is send to the server site by using the push() method (Row 20-22) for training model there.
+  The training data generated in Step 2 is send to the server site by using the push() method (Line 20-22) for training model there.
 Items of fruit are renamed as the fruit's name extended with the item's prefix, eg. item for a fruit's diameter is: fruit's name + "dia".

  4. Output the result

   StatClient gets the different statistic results by using its methods.
-  For each type of fruits(Row 28), the program outputs its statistic results of all the items (Row 29).
+  For each type of fruits(Line 28), the program outputs its statistic results of all the items (Line 29).
-  Different methods are called (Row 30-35) in the loop above.
+  Different methods are called (Line 30-35) in the loop above.
 Their contents are listed in the methods list above.

 -------------------------------------